(Pocket-lint) - Apple's iCloud Drive is a place to manage and access all your files stored on the company's cloud storage service, iCloud.

 What is iCloud Drive?

-iCloud Drive lets you save photos, videos, documents, music, and app data to iCloud.
+iCloud Drive is part of iCloud, Apple's cloud storage service that launched in 2011.
+It lets you save photos, videos, documents, music, and app data to iCloud.
 Not only does it let you store all your stuff in one place, but it lets you access all of your files and data from your iOS device, Mac, and Windows PC, and then keep those files and folders up to date across all your devices.

-It even allows you to create new files and folders from iCloud-enabled apps and work on the same file across multiple apps.
-Simples.

-Note: iCloud Drive also works with iCloud.com.
-You can use it to create, save, and share documents using Pages, Numbers, and Keynote.
-This support page has more information about how to get started with iCloud.com
+It even allows you to create new files and folders from iCloud-enabled apps and work on the same file across multiple apps. iCloud Drive also works with iCloud.com.
+You can use Apple's website for iCloud to create, save, and share documents in Pages, Numbers, and Keynote, for instance.
+This Apple support page has more about how to get started with iCloud.com.

-How much is iCloud Drive?
+How much is iCloud storage?

 How to set up iCloud Drive